ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 <a name="dependencies" />
 ### 2.2 Dependencies

-The tracker has dependencies limited to the [FMDB][fmdb] and [Reachability][reach] libraries for database management and network information respectively.
-Both of which have iOS 6+ support as well.
-If you're installing via CocoaPods, these dependencies are recursively downloaded for your project so you don't have to worry about it.
+* For iOS the Tracker has dependencies limited to the [FMDB][fmdb] and [Reachability][reach] libraries for database management and network information respectively.
+Both of which have iOS 7+ support as well.

+* For OSX and tvOS the Tracker has dependencies limited to [FMDB][fmdb] for database management.

+If you're installing via CocoaPods, the dependencies are recursively downloaded for your project so you don't have to worry about it.

 [Back to top](#top)